MedGm/OllamaGUI/README.md

 # Ollama Linux GUI (Tauri + React)

-A fast, Linux‑native desktop GUI for Ollama with streaming chat, clean white UI, model management, and local persistence.
-Built with Tauri 2 (Rust) and React + TypeScript.

 ## About

 OllamaGUI is a lightweight, privacy‑first desktop app for chatting with local Ollama models on Linux.
 It brings a clean, ChatGPT‑style experience with streaming replies, Markdown rendering, terminal‑style code blocks, and simple model management—no CLI commands required.